iegomez/lds/README.md

 This is an utility program to simulate ABP devices uplinks for the [loraserver](https://loraserver.io) project.
 Basically, it acts as if a `lora-gateway-bridge` had received a packet and publishes through MQTT for a corresponding `loraserver` to receive it.
 It supports all bands and configurations LoRaWAN versions 1.0 and 1.1.

 It has a simple but complete GUI (built with https://github.com/andlabs/ui) that allows to configure everything that's needed, such as MQTT broker and credentials, device keys, LoRaWAN version, message marshaling method, data payload, etc.

+The program may also be executed in cli mode, with an additional interval setting to send every <interval> seconds.
+Check the cli dir for the code and build it with `go build`.

 ### Conf